Puff Pastry Vegetable Tart Recipe

 - Start the layering process:

-- Sprinkle half the Asiago cheese over the unbaked crust.
+- Sprinkle half the Asiago or Parmesan cheese over the unbaked crust.

-- Sprinkle the remaining Asiago cheese over the vegetables.
+- Sprinkle the remaining Asiago or Parmesan cheese over the vegetables.

-- Whisk together the ricotta cheese and eggs in a medium bowl until very smooth and becomes a thick liquid.
+- Mix the ricotta cheese, eggs, and cream or half-and-half in a medium bowl until very smooth.

 - Drop the goat cheese evenly over the tart.

 - Bake at 400 degrees for 10 minutes, then reduce the heat to 375 degrees.
-Continue baking for another 25 minutes or until the crust is lightly golden and the center is set.
+Continue baking for an additional 25 minutes or until the crust is lightly golden and the center is set.

 - That’s it, friends!!